MicrosoftDocs/msteams-docs/msteams-platform/get-started/first-app-bot.md

 1. Select **Create a new bot registration**.
 1. Select **JavaScript** as the programming language.
 1. Press **Enter** to select the default workspace folder.
-1. Enter a suitable name for your app, like `helloworld`.
+1. Enter a suitable name for your app, like `HelloBot`.
 The name of the app must consist only of alphanumeric characters.

 After all the questions have been answered, your project is created.